jnikhila/open-paas-platform-docs/docs/golden-usecases/how-to-guides/stripe-api-integration.md

-# Integrate Stripe API with Open PaaS Platform Platform
+# Integrate Stripe API with Open PaaS Platform

-This guide explains how to integrate Stripe’s API with the Open PaaS Platform Platform.
+This guide explains how to integrate Stripe’s API with the Open PaaS Platform.
 Follow these steps to set up payment processing, manage subscriptions, and leverage Stripe’s features effectively.

 ---